 Cuba, the largest island in the Caribbean, is renowned for its spectacular beaches, which are kissed by the Atlantic Ocean on the north and the Caribbean Sea on the south.
 The country offers dozens of snorkeling spots spread out along its expansive coastline, with a wide range of marine environments (...)

 The Turks and Caicos Islands, less known than some other Caribbean destinations, are a veritable Eden bordered by white sands, coconut palms and a crystal sea.
 Luxury hotels and villas line the peaceful coasts of this archipelago of 40 islands stretching south of the Bahamas.
 If you like snorkeling, (...)

-From the kaleidoscopic coral reefs fringing the Keys region to the freshwater springs where manatees congregate in winter months, Florida offers you a lot of choices for your next snorkeling vacation.
-Florida is the only continental US state where the climate is tropical and where snorkeling can be (...)
+From the kaleidoscopic coral reefs that fringe the Keys region, to the freshwater springs where manatees congregate in winter months, Florida offers you a variety of choices for your next snorkeling vacation.
+Florida is the only continental U.S. state where the tropical climate provides ideal condit (...)

 For many people, a trip to the Dominican Republic is one thing above all else: a relaxing all-inclusive vacation on a beautiful white-sanded beach.
 But if you love snorkeling, leave your beach towel for a while and go exploring the island’s underwater world.
 Even if snorkeling in Dominican Republic (...)